ycrc/ycrc.github.io/docs/clusters-at-yale/guides/conda.md

 ```

 !!!
 Note
-    The YCRC miniconda module sets up symlinks for the envs and pkgs directories in your.conda folder.
+    On Bouchet and newer clusters, the YCRC miniconda module sets up symlinks for the envs and pkgs directories in your.conda folder.
 These point to locations in your [project](/data/hpc-storage/#project) and [scratch](/data/hpc-storage/#60-day-scratch) directories, respectively (use `ls -l ~/.conda` to view the symlink locations).
-We do this to address technical limitations on the number of files your home directory can have (conda creates huge numbers of very small files).
-By putting 'pkgs' in the scratch directory, we ensure that the cached conda files insde are discarded after 60 days, to minimize the burden on our filesystem.
+We do this to address technical limitations: conda environments may be quite large and they may also contain hundreds of thousands of files- both of these can prove quite taxing for HPC filesystems.
+By putting 'pkgs' in the scratch directory, we ensure that the cached conda files inside are discarded after 60 days, to minimize the filesystem burden.

 ### Find and Install Additional Packages